 Why You’re Tired

-– Colder Temperatures: Exposure to cold temperatures has been shown to increase metabolism and require more sustenance and sleep.
+- Colder Temperatures: Exposure to cold temperatures has been shown to increase metabolism, requiring more sustenance and sleep.
 Plus, indoor heating can dry out mucus membranes and increase your chances of getting sick, which then requires more sleep for healing.

 Benefits of Sleep in the Wintertime

 Remember, there’s nothing wrong with getting more sleep in the winter.
 Just keep it between 7-10 hours per night, and you’ll enjoy these benefits and more: